casper-devrel/docs-redux/cspr-docs/docs/resources/beginner/counter-testnet/index.md

 ## Prerequisites {#prerequisites}

 1. You have completed the [Getting Started tutorial](../../../developers/writing-onchain-code/getting-started.md) to set up your development environment, including tools like _cmake_ (version 3.1.4+), _cargo_, and _Rust_.
-2. You have installed the [Casper client](../../../developers/prerequisites.md#the-casper-command-line-client) to send transactions to the chain.
+2. You have installed the [Casper client](../../../developers/prerequisites.md#the-casper-command-line-client) to send deploys to the chain.
 3. You were able to [set up and fund an account](../../../developers/prerequisites.md#setting-up-an-account) on the Casper Testnet.
 Make note of two critical pieces of information that you will need to complete this tutorial:
    - The location of your account’s **secret_key.pem** file
    - Your **account hash** identifier
-4. You [selected a node](../../../developers/prerequisites.md#acquire-node-address-from-network-peers) whose RPC port will be receiving the transactions coming from your account.
+4. You [selected a node](../../../developers/prerequisites.md#acquire-node-address-from-network-peers) whose RPC port will be receiving the deploys coming from your account.

 ## Video Tutorial {#video-tutorial}